guisesterheim/Jenkins-As-Code/README.md

 File jenkins.yaml describes all the pipelines this Jenkins will have.
 Each pipeline points to a Jenkinsfile located whether in <code>jenkins_infra</code> or in each service folder as "JenkinsFile".

-The credentials part of the file will have the following needed credentials:
-1. GIT_ACCESS_TOKEN - Token used to clone repos from GitLab - User esales.jenkins
-2. AZ_TF_CONTAINER_NAME - Container name in Azure Storage for Terraform to store the .tfstate file
-3. AZ_TF_STORAGE_ACCOUNT - Storage name in Azure Storage for Terraform to store the .tfstate file
-4. AZ_TF_KEY_FILE - Name (dinamically changed) in Azure Storage container for Terraform to name the .tfstate file
-5. AZ_SUBSCRIPTION_ID - Subscription ID from Azure user (Authentication)
-6. AZ_CLIENT_ID - Client ID from Azure user (Authentication)
-7. AZ_CLIENT_SECRET - Client secret from Azure user (Authentication)
-8. AZ_TENANT_ID - Client tenant ID from Azure user (Authentication)
-9. AZ_TF_ROOT_RG_NAME - Root resource group name for Architecture artifacts.
-Used for Terraform to store .tfstate files primarily
-10. AZ_USERNAME - Username and password for Jenkins to login to AZ Cli
-11. AZ_DNS_ZONE_NAME - DNS Zone Name to change after blue/green deployment.
-Can be found on Azure
-12. AZ_STORAGE_CONNECTION_STRING - Connection string to connect to Azure Storage for dealing with Terraform files

 ## Other tools - how this repository works

 ### Packer